decentespresso/de1app/documentation/decent_user_interface.md

 > >&lt;main_tag&gt;: the invisible "clickable" rectangle;

-> >&lt;main_tag&gt;-btn: the background button shape, which may itself be composed of several canvas items such as lines, rectangles and ovals;
+> >&lt;main_tag&gt;-btn: the background button shape, which may itself be composed of several canvas items such as lines, rectangles and ovals; For `-shape round_outline`, this is the background rounded rectangle.

+> >&lt;main_tag&gt;-out: the round button outline shape when `-shape round_outline` is used.
+It is itself composed of several canvas lines and arcs.

 > >&lt;main_tag&gt;-lbl, &lt;main_tag&gt;-lbl1, etc.: (optional) label text;